mpatt3970/real-time/README.md

 =========
   Feel free to contribute any features that you think are useful.
 Thanks!
   Some Suggestions:
+    Fix Overlap of Times for Small Screens.
-    Change Color for a Flux
+    Change Color for a Flux.
-    Allow Number of Points to Change
+    Allow Number of Points to Change.
     How will tooltip work in mobile without 'hover'?
-    Begin with all variables selected
+    Begin with all variables selected.